CloudLabs-Samples/EduLabs/React/00-getting-started.md

    ![](images/resourcestab.png)

-Click on **Next** at the bottom of lab guide to move to the next exercise.
+Click on **Next** at the bottom of lab guide to move to the next task.